-All natural catastrophe reinsurance treaties are on a loss-occurrence basis, except for the global aggregate catastrophe treaty, which operates on an annual aggregate basis.
+All natural catastrophe reinsurance treaties are on a loss-occurrence basis.

-In addition to these covers, the Group has a bilateral risk swap, and various line of business-specific risk treaties.
+In addition to these covers, the Group has two bilateral risk swaps, and various line of business-specific risk treaties.
 These covers are reviewed continuously and are subject to change in the future.
 To complement existing treaties, the Group purchases catastrophe reinsurance specific to life insurance for its exposure to natural and man-made catastrophes.